ahmedminhaj6174/database/Readme.txt

 - While entering user input use ` ` for mysql reserved words.

--the table names, column names, are according to the project phase 1 database.

 -Data of every tables can be found in the Data.pdf file.